deepgram/deepgram-rust-sdk/CONTRIBUTING.md

   * If you think the test coverage could be improved, the documentation could be clearer, you've got an alternative implementation of something that may have more advantages, or any other change we would still be glad hear about it.
-    * If its a trivial change, go ahead and send a Pull Request with the changes you have in mind
+    * If it's a trivial change, go ahead and send a Pull Request with the changes you have in mind
     * If not, open a Github Issue to discuss the idea first.
-* Snippets
-  * To add snippets:
-    * Add a directory in the `snippets` folder with the name of the language.
-    * Add one or more files in the language directory with snippets.
-    * Update the `package.json` to include the snippets you added.

 We also welcome anyone to work on any existing issues with the `good first issue` tag.